Palks-Studio/pdf-xml-comparator/README.md

 Identical values reported multiple times on the XML side are deduplicated to make the report easier to read.

+The interface also keeps a view of the content extracted from both files: the text detected in the PDF, the data extracted from the XML, and the report of the identified differences.

+These three sections allow an initial comparison to be performed directly within the application, without constantly switching between the two files.

+For a more detailed review, the original PDF and XML files remain the reference and can of course be opened and examined directly.

 ---

 ## Important